-- 18. What is the status of Applicant's consultation with the California Conservation Corps or a certified community conservation corps about the project? - 19.
-How does the project leverage private, federal or local funding? - 20.
-Describe any water efficiencies, stormwater capture for infiltration or reuse, or carbon sequestration and greenhouse gas emissions reduction features included in the project design.
-If not feasible, explain why. - 21.
-What solutions to prevent displacement are included in the project? - 22.
-What features included in the design are intended to maximize safe and equitable access to the project?
+- 17. For development projects, what is the status of applicant's consultation with the California Conservation Corps or a certified community conservation corps about the project? - 18.
+For development projects, describe any water efficiencies, storm water capture for infiltration or reuse, or carbon sequestration and greenhouse gas emissions reduction features included in the project design.
+If not feasible, explain why. - 19.
+How does the project leverage private, federal, or local funding? - 20.
+If the project will result in displacement (e.g., unsheltered individuals, neighborhood gentrification, etc.), what solutions are included in the project design? - 21.
+If the project is to be publicly accessible, what features in the design are intended to maximize safe and equitable access to the project? - 22.
+How does the project utilize natural infrastructure? - 23.
+How does the project use multi-benefit approaches that meet multiple needs at once? - 24.
+How was the project developed with local community engagement?